juj/emgc/README.md

 }
 ```

 The above code generates a long string by concatenating `"foo"` 10000 times.
-If the heap is about to run out of memory, `gc_malloc()` can collect garbage on demand if running with the `--spill-pointers` flag mode.
+If the heap is about to run out of memory, `gc_malloc()` can collect garbage on demand if running in the `--spill-pointers` mode.
 This means that the above code will first consume some amount of temporary memory (as the available heap size permits), which will be promptly collected, and then finally the code persists `10000 * strlen("foo")+1` == `30001 bytes` of memory for the string at the end of the function.

 If Emgc is operating in only-collect-when-stack-is-empty mode, the above code will temporarily require `1 + 4 + 7 + 10 + ... + 30001` = `150,025,000 bytes` of free memory on the Wasm heap!